-- mango, crystallized ginger, toasted coconut
+- top with mango, crystallized ginger, toasted coconut

-- honey, chopped pistachio
+- stir in honey, chopped pistachio

-- mango, instant coffee ground, cinnamon
+- sprinkle on mango, instant coffee ground, cinnamon

-- top granola
+- scoop granola over

 - make tzatziki sauce

-- cucumber, tomato, basil
+- add cucumber, tomato, basil

-- avocado, jalapeno
+- top with avocado, jalapeno

-- salsa, corn, black beans
+- stir in salsa, corn, black beans

 - top tacos with yogurt